SUNET/cnaas-nms/docs/reporef/index.rst

   * include: Name of the included access list.

 .. note::
-   NMS will substitute napalm platforms to aerleon platforms so for example ios and eos can be used in access-list syntax and will be automatically translated to the correct aerleon platform.
+   NMS will substitute napalm platforms to aerleon platforms so for example ios and eos can be used in access list syntax and will be automatically translated to the correct aerleon platform.

 Access list examples
 ^^^^^^^^^^^^^^^^^^^^